| Title: | Join Tables Together on Inexact Matching |

 Extra arguments passed on to |

-you are using a distance metric that is *not* based on latitude and
+are using a distance metric that is *not* based on latitude and longitude,

 x |